Leave our graffiti on the walls, say Sudan protesters

 KHARTOUM: The graffiti that symbolised Sudan's uprising are being painted over across the capital Khartoum, protest leaders complained on Wednesday (Aug 14), urging the military authorities to stop their whitewashing.

-The Forces for Freedom and Change that led the months-long protest movement that brought down longtime ruler Omar al-Bashir said the "enemies of the revolution" had been systematically erasing murals.
+The Alliance for Freedom and Change that led the months-long protest movement that brought down longtime ruler Omar al-Bashir said the "enemies of the revolution" had been systematically erasing murals.

 "We see this as an ugly act and a pathetic attempt to suppress the beauty, the letter and the spirit of the revolution," it said a statement.